Lagrangian Floer theory and mirror symmetry on compact toric manifolds

 We consider the stratification of $\mathcal M_{k+1;\ell+2}^{\text{\rm main}}(\beta;\text{\bf p};U_0)$ such that each of its stratum is a fiber product of

 or

 or

-where we have $\sum k_i = k+m$, $\sum \beta_i + \sum \alpha_j = \beta$, $\sum \ell_i + \sum \ell'_j= \ell+m'$, and
+where we have $\sum k_i = k+m$, $\sum \beta_{(i)} + \sum \alpha_j = \beta$, $\sum \ell_i + \sum \ell'_j= \ell+m'$, and

 a disjoint union.
+(Note that $\beta_{(0)}$ does not stand for $\beta_0 =0$.)
 For the factor (\ref{spherreq}), we require the corresponding sphere components are of type II.
 (In other words, we include a tree of sphere components of Type I or III to the disk component on which it is rooted.)

-Then the Kuranishi structure is compatible to this fiber product description of the stratum of this stratification.
-Here we use the $\frak q$ Kuranishi structure for the factor (\ref{diskgeneral}), and the Kuranishi structure in this definition for the factor (\ref{disk0comp}). \end{defn} \begin{lem} There exists a system of Kuranishi structures on $\mathcal M_{k+1;\ell+2}^{\text{\rm main}}(\beta;\text{\bf p};U_0)$ with the following properties: \begin{enumerate} \item It is compatible with the forgetful map
+Then the Kuranishi structure is compatible with this fiber product description of the stratum of this stratification.
+Here we use the $\frak q$-Kuranishi structure for the factor (\ref{diskgeneral}), and the Kuranishi structure in this definition for the factor (\ref{disk0comp}).